Is My Car Insured? How to Check if You Have Car Insurance

 Also, in the event of a car accident on the road, you can check if the other vehicle involved carries valid insurance or if you had a collision with an uninsured driver.

 This may sound like giving up on finding your (potential) current policy, but it’s not.
 When you request a new car insurance quote, most insurance agents access an online report that shows them your current insurance carrier and sometimes, whether your policy has lapsed.
 As long as your insurance carrier shows up on the report (and most do), the insurance agent can tell you which one it is.

-Even if you find out your car insurance is valid, if the new quote offers a better price, you can choose to switch.
+Another great way to obtain affordable car insurance coverage is using one of the comparison sites.
+You will be able to see car insurance rates from different insurance providers in one place without having to check everything on your own.
+Even if you find out your auto insurance policy is valid, if the new quote offers a better price, you can choose to switch.
 Your former car insurance company will typically refund the amount paid on a pro-rated basis.

 In many states, the Office of the Secretary of State keeps records regarding car insurance.
 You can call or visit the office to ask if they can track down your insurance using your driver’s license number or other identifying information.

 When you find out the details of your car insurance, you may need a new policy.
 Even if you are covered, it’s possible you could save money (and get a refund on any payments you have already made for the current policy) by switching.

 Even if you already have car insurance coverage, you need to make sure it’s sufficient for your needs.
 It’s important to know what your car insurance covers so you don’t end up bearing horrendous costs in the event of an accident.